gschmutz/integration-architecture-workshop/03-data-virtualization-with-presto-dremio/README.md

 ```

-Last but not least let's see the `driver` data in Presto.
+Last but not least lets see the `driver` data in Presto.

 ```
 SELECT *
 FROM postgresql.truck.driver;
 ```

-### Query Federation using Presto
+### Joining Data using Presto

-With the `driver` table available in the Postgresql and the `truck_mileage` available in the Object Store through Hive, we can use Presto's query virtualization capabilities to join the two tables using a `SELECT ...
+With the `driver` table available in the Postgresql and the `truck_mileage` available in the Object Store through Hive, we can use Presto's join capabilities to join the two tables using a `SELECT ...
 FROM ...
 LEFT JOIN` statement:

 ```
 SELECT d.id, d.id_str, d.first_name, d.last_name, tm.truckid, tm.miles, tm.gas